Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Gradient-Free Optimization

 Theory predicts that root mean square error $T^{2\rho} \sqrt{\text{tr}(\barSigma_T)}$ will be bounded in $T$ subject to conditions on the algorithm and probing signal.
 It is found that the results remain consistent with theory for moderate dimension in each example tested.

-\wham{Rastrigin:} The experiments illustrated in \Cref{fig:Rastrigin,fig:contour_rasta} are based on the Rastrigin objective for which $d=2$, and experiments used $T= 8 \times 10^4$, $M=200$ and $a_0 =0.5$.
-The projection region was $B_0 = [-5.12,5.12]^d$, following \cite{simulationlib}.
-The two qSGD algorithms were compared in this standard benchmark \cite{simulationlib}, for which a plot of the objective can be found on the upper left in \Cref{fig:Rastrigin}.
+\wham{Rastrigin:} The experiments illustrated in \Cref{fig:Rastrigin,fig:contour_rasta} are based on the Rastrigin objective with $d=2$ and projection region $B_0 = [-5.12,5.12]^d$, following \cite{simulationlib}.
+The experiments used $T= 8 \times 10^4$, $M=200$ and $a_0 =0.5$.
+The 1qSGD and 2qSGD algorithms were compared in this standard benchmark \cite{simulationlib}, for which a plot of the objective can be found on the upper left in \Cref{fig:Rastrigin}.
 In each case the values $\epsy = 0.25$, $\kappa = 5 $ and $\rho=0.85$ were used.
-The stochastic counterparts were included in these experiments in which the exploration sequence $\{\zeta_n\}$ was chosen Gaussian and i.i.d., $\mathcal{N}(0,\Sigma)$.
-The covariance matrix of the stochastic algorithm was chosen so that $\Sigma=\Sigmaqsa$.
+The stochastic counterparts were included in these experiments in which the exploration sequence $\{\zeta_n\}$ was chosen i.i.d.\ and zero-mean.
+It was a scaled and shifted Bernoulli with $p=1/2$ and support chosen so that its covariance matrix $\Sigma$ satisfied $\Sigma=\Sigmaqsa$.

+Histograms are shown only for $1$qSGD and $1$SPSA using PR-averaging in \Cref{fig:Rastrigin}.
+The results obtained for $1$qSGD with FB filtering were similar.
+Results obtained using $2$qSGD and $2$SPSA were similar qualitatively.
+Outliers were identified with Matlab's \textit{isoutlier} function and excluded in these plots.
+Outliers were found in 20\%\ of the independent runs for $1$SPSA, and none for $1$qSGD.
+Outliers for deterministic algorithms were observed in other experiments, but fewer than in their stochastic counterparts.

 As predicted by theory, the root-MSE $ T^{2\rho} \tr(\widebar{\Sigma}_{T})^\half$ is bounded in $T$ when using FB filtering or PR averaging: see the plot on the lower left in \Cref{fig:Rastrigin}.
 Apart from achieving near quartic convergence rates, the estimates of $\thetaopt$ resulting from the deterministic algorithm had less variability than their stochastic counterpart.
 This reduction of variability was roughly two orders of magnitude.
 In both cases, the histograms show that the algorithms consistently overestimate $\thetaopt$.
 This is most likely due to the bias that is inherent in these algorithms (recall \Cref{s:GFO_intro}).